chrthomsen/pygrametl/docs/examples/dimensions.rst

 The example above shows how to use :class:`.BulkDimension` to efficiently load the contents of a local SQLite database into a data warehouse dimension.
-This process is a good use case for :class:`.BulkDimension` as :meth:`update`, :meth:`getbykey` and :meth:`getbyval` are not used, so no additional calls to :meth:`endload` are made.
+This process is a good use case for :class:`.BulkDimension` as :meth:`.BulkDimension.update`, :meth:`.BulkDimension.getbykey` and :meth:`.BulkDimension.getbyval` are not used, so no additional calls to :meth:`.BulkDimension.endload` are made.
 By bulk loading the rows from a file using :meth:`copy_from` instead of inserting them one at a time, the time required to load the dimension is significantly reduced.
-However, it is important that :meth:`.ConnectionWrapper.commit()` is executed after all rows have been inserted into :class:`.BulkDimension` as it ensures that the last set of rows are bulk loaded by calling :meth:`endload` on all tables.
+However, it is important that :meth:`.ConnectionWrapper.commit()` is executed after all rows have been inserted into :class:`.BulkDimension` as it ensures that the last set of rows are bulk loaded by calling :meth:`.BulkDimension.endload` on all tables.
 A downside of :class:`.BulkDimension` is that it caches the entire dimension in memory.
 If the dimension can be bulk loaded but is too large to cache in memory :class:`.CachedBulkDimension` should be used instead of :class:`.BulkDimension`.